This page contains the complete documentation for pbqff as a single HTML

 Again, like Molpro and CFOUR, DFTB+ supports

-the {{.geom}}
+the {{.geom}} and {{.charge}} template

 parameters.
 Also like Molpro, DFTB+ requires a rather elaborate geometry